 Convicted of nine murders and one attempted murder, this is a killer who has been operating for over 25 years and is suspected of many more killings.

 How did one man get away with a series of brutal murders on his own doorstep for so long?

 Lonnie Franklin Jr is known to have grown up in South Central Los Angeles.
 He served a number of years in the US Army, leaving the service in 1975.
 Since then Franklin has held down a variety of jobs including a garbage collector for the Los Angeles Department of Sanitation, a role he was employed in at the time of his killings.

-At the time of his arrest he had retired and was married with two children.
-He was well-known in his neighbourhood as a friendly and helpful guy who often used his mechanic skills to fix people’s cars for them.
+At the time of his arrest, he had retired and was married with two children.
+He was well-known in his neighborhood as a friendly and helpful guy who often used his mechanic skills to fix people’s cars for them.

 Franklin was known to police with a criminal record dating back to 1989, consisting of two charges of possession of stolen property in 1993 and 2003, one charge of misdemeanor assault in 1999, and one of misdemeanor battery in 1997.
 Franklin served time in prison for one of the stolen property charges, but was arrested on other charges several times in his life; his first arrest was for auto theft in 1969 when he was 16, but he was also arrested for burglary and firearm offenses.

 In the 1980s, following the deaths of several women in south Los Angeles, California, community members formed the “Black Coalition Fighting Back Serial Murders”.
 The group pressured police into setting up a task force and into acknowledging the deaths as serial killings.
 The coalition launched a media campaign and set a monetary reward aiming to capture the killer.
 The joint Los Angeles County Sheriff’s Department-LAPD investigation determined that the crimes were committed by a single person labeled the “Southside Slayer”.
 Their results were announced to the public on 23 September 1985.